ledgerW/pathlight/memory-bank/activeContext.md

 - User authentication flow needs to be context-aware to provide a seamless experience
 - Modern browsers have increasingly strict cookie policies in HTTPS environments, requiring proper security attributes
 - Production environments require secure=True and appropriate samesite attributes for cookies to work properly
+- A multi-layered authentication approach (localStorage + Authorization headers + cookies) provides the most robust solution
+- Browser security policies can block cookies in certain scenarios, requiring fallback mechanisms
+- Client-side token storage in localStorage with Authorization headers provides a reliable fallback when cookies fail
+- Detailed logging and error handling are essential for troubleshooting authentication issues
 - Checking for existing user data before deciding on authentication approach improves user experience
 - The project uses PostgreSQL for the database, not SQLite
 - Database migrations should be written using SQLAlchemy and the project's existing migration patterns